samyerkes/generic-t4/documentation.md

 ###Tabs
 The Tabs content type gives the user the option to add HTML content into tabbed form.
 This content types allows up to five tabs.

+###Window
+A window content type pulls in content from a hidden child section called "Window".
+This is used to provide a full page colored div that separates content on the page.
+This content type can only be used on the homepage.

 ##Style Asset Content Types
 Style Asset Content Types should only be allowed in a hidden section called "Style_assets".
 These content types work to modify the entire template and the homepage feature.